-1. A statement of recommendations and rules for corporate governance which apply to the company or which it chooses to abide by.
+1. A statement of recommendations and rules for corporate governance which apply to the undertaking or which it chooses to follow.

 Policies and practice for corporate governance at SpareBank 1 SMN are based on Norwegian law.
-The group abides by the Norwegian Code of Practice for Corporate Governance.
+The group follows the Norwegian Code of Practice for Corporate Governance.
 Reference is made to point 1 of the Code of Practice below.

 2. Information on where recommendations and rules as mentioned in no. 1 are publicly available.

 The Code of Practice for Corporate Governance is available at nues.no.